-In a PPM environment, the quality of resources and work delivered are unfortunately diminished by project managers who give way first to meeting the end date or to delivering all functionality.
-When this happens, the quality of exercising and supporting the PPM process and approach is unfortunately also compromised, especially in the Create phase or Manage phase when timing and budget pressures increase.
+In a PPM environment, the quality of resources and work delivered can be diminished by project managers who give way [AU: What do you mean by “give way” in this context?
+It usually means to cede or break down]first to meeting the end date or to delivering all functionality.
+When this happens, the quality of exercising and supporting the PPM process and approach is also compromised, especially in the create phase or manage phase, when timing and budget pressures increase.
 The result is an architecture that is less resilient or less robust.
-As they say garbage in, garbage out.
+As they say, garbage in, garbage out.

 Often the changes and results prove to work against the PMO and alter the forecasting and planning at a portfolio level.
-The easiest option for handling the demand for increased quality is by reducing the project scope and requirements.
-One option is to scope the project into milestones, or add stages within each phase of the project.
+The easiest option for handling the demand for increased quality is to reduce the project scope and requirements.
+Another option is to scope the project into milestones or add stages in each phase of the project.
 You can add program phases to create program dependencies across the portfolio.

 Increasing quality with no change in duration requires increasing resources if changing scope and business requirements is not an option.
 There are two options:

-Reduce the team and increase the timeline and duration of the project
+1. Reduce the team and increase the timeline and duration of the project.

-Reduce the team and increase the skill-set of the team, allowing for more senior resources
+2. Reduce the team and increase the skill set of the team, allowing for more senior resources.

-If the PM chooses to compromise quality, it needs to be achieved with a minimum of risk.
-A way of achieving this is by leveraging indicators, dashboards and collaboration across the enterprise in relation to business stakeholders’ needs.
+If the PM chooses to compromise quality, project success needs to be achieved with a minimum of risk.
+A way of achieving this [AU: Not sure what “this” refers to--may be clearer after “it” referent is provided, above…?]is by leveraging indicators, dashboards, and collaboration across the enterprise in relation to business stakeholders’ needs.
 Another option is to prioritize projects and programs at the portfolio level, where business requirements and strategic objectives will be categorized, organized, analyzed, and prioritized.
-These metrics need to be agreed upon by the business stakeholder class representatives.
+These metrics need to be agreed on by representatives of the business stakeholder class.

-If the timelines for the project are constrained and delivery at a certain date is mandatory, one option is to agree to delay non-critical projects.
+If the timelines for the project are constrained and delivery at a certain date is mandatory, one option is to agree to delay noncritical projects.
 Another way of meeting the deadline is to prioritize the projects based on critical strategic requirements and time to market.
-Overall, this will help to remove the pressure on a limited or constrained budget.
-In order to do this, projects will require additional prioritization measurements so that the rating and ranking and the re-prioritization of projects in a portfolio can be done quickly and efficiently.
-Either quality reduction needs to be achieved—in most cases not desirable—or an increase in resource allocation (number or skill-level) is required.
+Overall, this process will help to remove the pressure on a limited or constrained budget.
+In order to do this, projects will need additional prioritization measurements so that the rating, ranking, and reprioritization of projects in a portfolio can be done quickly and efficiently.
+Either quality reduction needs to be achieved—in most cases, this is not desirable—or an increase in resource allocation (number or skill level) is required.

-A strategy to address this issue and to meet the deadline, increase productivity, and remain within budget is to reduce the size of the overall team and ensure higher quality resources are allocated to the project.
+A strategy to address this issue and to meet the deadline, increase productivity, and remain within budget is to reduce the size of the overall team and ensure that higher-quality resources are allocated to the project.
 Studies have shown that the number of defects increases with the square of the team size.
 Essentially, more hands do not mean more accuracy or faster performance.
-In many cases it results in teams doing duplicate work, or re-work.
+On the contrary, in many cases it results in teams doing duplicate work or rework.
 This is a good reason to keep teams lean and mean.

-In the pursuit of increasing productivity the question is raised, “How can you increase the productivity of an existing team?”
-There are many motivational theories, but directly at the project or portfolio managers finger tips is the ability to measure and track key metrics related to the project or the project schedule.
+In the pursuit of increasing productivity, you might ask how to increase the productivity of an existing team.
+There are many motivational theories, but project or portfolio managers have at their finger tips the ability to measure and track key metrics related to the project or the project schedule.